mesosphere-backup/octarine/README.md

-# Colander
+# Octarine

-A transparent HTTP proxy
+A transparent HTTP proxy visible only to wizards and cats.